 If you have started or are considering to start a passion project, why not take it up a notch and aim for a profitable one?

-By monetizing your passion project (without undercharging for it), you can make sure it stays rewarding and keep your motivation.
+By monetizing your passion project (without undercharging for it), it might also stay more rewarding for you!

 Two additional resources